kfrancis01/Automation-Add-On-/README.md

 chmod +x DistanceProject.py
 ```
 This will allow you to simply locate the file in the Raspberry Pi Desktop and execute by double clicking on it.
+You can end the program by closing the figure window or entering ctrl + c.
+Once the program has stopped an updated .xlxs file called DistanceRecorded will be uploaded to the desktop.
+Opening the file will show the time and date at the top left corner as well as the distances gathered.